mapi1/CardioModels.jl/README.md

 using Pkg; Pkg.activate("."); Pkg.instantiate()
 ```

 all required packages will be installed.
+From Pluto.jl version 0.15 onward this is no longer necessary, all packages will be installed by the notebook package mangager.